James4Ever0/notes/Copy Symlink itself to change pyjom's location, install easyd services for macos local pyjom watchdog.md

 cp -R -P /media/root/help1/pyjom .
 ```

-because of the qqChatBottask, pyjom on kali may be syncing too often.need to check the watchdog logs.
+because of the qqChatBot task, pyjom on kali may be syncing too often. need to check the watchdog logs.

 install macos pyjom watchdog (local):